TODD CIRCUMSTANCES

 Todd was extravagantly famous at the time she died.
 She had the nicknames, “The Ice Cream Blonde” and “Hot Toddy,” and had accumulated more than one hundred film credits, including roles supporting the Marx Brothers, Charley Chase, Laurel and Hardy, and Zazu Pitts.
 The LAPD ruled her death accidental, caused by carbon monoxide poisoning from warming up her car to drive or, alternatively, using the heater to stay warm.
 A coroner and grand jury agreed, but the cops did leave open the possibility of suicide.
 Others demurred, and today on some websites you’ll see Todd’s death labeled an “unsolved murder.”
 Well, could be.
 But probably not.
 You can read an excellent account of the event here.

-We’ve had the misfortune to learn early, and have had reinforced repeatedly, that questions around early deaths are the norm.
+We’ve had the misfortune to learn early, and have had reinforced repeatedly, that questions around premature deaths are the norm.
 You probably won’t have questions if you’re in the room as someone breathes their last in bed, but how often does that happen?
 We’ve dealt with a surprise suicide, a COVID-era death under circumstances the family still refuses to divulge, been stunned by an Asian tsunami drowning that’s a total black box, had a relative somehow go out a health clinic window, and more.
 Add a helping of fame and fortune to the normal unanswered questions around early deaths and you have the ingredients for many a Hollywood mystery.
 Todd.
 Murder?
 Could be.
 But probably not.

 Femme Fatale Image